Akuli/pastetray/README.md

     $ pastetray &

-I'll make distribution packages (at least a Debian package) of PasteTray later to make installing it even easier.
+I'll make distribution packages (at least a Debian package) of PasteTray later to make installing and running it even easier.

 Uninstalling is also easy: